afs-public/ascend-sdk-typescript/docs/models/components/free.md

 # Free

-Quantity of asset available for allocation for use by the FPSL program.
-Raw bucket values.
-These denote that a position is allocated to this purpose.
-Values may be negative
+Represents the amount of an asset that is available to loan by the fully paid securities lending program.

 ## Example Usage